 Finally, you can also enable what’s known as ‘Background Sync’, which will automatically occasionally connect to your FitBit while the FitBit app is running and try and grab data.
 There’s a small hit on battery here (mostly on your phone), though with all the other junk I’ve got running on my phone it’s a bit difficult to figure out how bad that hit is exactly.

 There exists FitBit apps for both Android and iOS, though it requires a phone that supports Bluetooth Smart (Bluetooth 4.0).
 On the iOS side that’s any iPhone from the 4s and newer.
 On the Android side, that’s a bit of a complex question to answer, and it’s better to look right at FitBit’s site.
-Finally, while there is a 3rd party FitBit app for the Windows Phone ecosystem, it doesn’t actually enable uploading data.
-Rather, it just displays uploaded data (and, it’s nearly as fluid as the FitBit provided apps):
+(Update: They’ve also introduced now a Windows Phone app too!).

 Uploading the data onto your computer: